-SB 340 would make various changes to the abortion law concerning abortion clinic license applications, abortion clinic inspections, abortion inducing drugs, abortion complications, the provision of information to a pregnant person seeking an abortion, and the collection of data by the state department of health.
+SB 340 makes various changes to the abortion law concerning abortion clinic license applications, abortion clinic inspections, abortion inducing drugs, abortion complications, the provision of information to a pregnant person seeking an abortion, and the collection of data by the state department of health.

-The bill would amend current law regulating abortion clinics to specify that such rules and procedures apply to existing and future abortion clinics.
+The bill amends current law regulating abortion clinics to specify that such rules and procedures apply to existing and future abortion clinics.
 Any rule or emergency rule adopted concerning abortion clinic regulations and licensing would apply to all abortion clinics, regardless of the date of adoption.

-The bill would require the state department to inspect an abortion clinic at least once a year.
+The law requires the state department to inspect an abortion clinic at least once a year.

-The bill would require an application for an abortion clinic license to do the following:
+The law requires an application for an abortion clinic license to do the following: